-And how things may be changing By Nick Marnell lentless political advertising on television, many Lamorindans now face another mind-numbing experience: deciphering the bill from rectly to cable revenue, the municithe cable company that helped deliver those ads.
+By Nick Marnell

+Having endured a month of relentless political advertising on television, many Lamorindans now face another mind-numbing experience: deciphering the bill from the cable company that helped deliver those ads.
 The Lamorinda Weekly enlisted the aid of Lamorinda officials and industry experts to explain the fees and charges of a typical Comcast cable bill.

+Franchise Fee

-Franchise Fee Comcast pays each Lamorinda Broadcast TV Fee municipality a franchise fee of 5 percent of its cable revenue for permission to dig up the public streets to lay and service the cable that provides the video connections.
-This fiscal year, Lafayette recognizes \$470,000 agreement, franchise Orinda \$365,000 and Moraga \$300,000.
+Comcast pays each Lamorinda municipality a franchise fee of 5 percent of its cable revenue for permission to dig up the public streets to lay and service the cable that provides the video connections.
+This fiscal year, Lafayette recognizes \$470,000 annual revenue through its cable franchise agreement, Orinda \$365,000 and Moraga \$300,000.